(My initial timeline, the assignment that determined the eventual flow in SI.)

 Situation “How Did I Get Here?”

-When above all, the plan is simple:
+When above all, the plan is

 Teach kids what they should know